Spaces of unbounded Fredholm operators: I. Homotopy equivalences: Introduction

-Similarly to the bounded case, the space $\Rsa_F(H)$ equipped with the \textit{Riesz} topology has three connected components; two of them, $\rR_F^+(H)$ and $\rR_F^-(H)$, are contractible, while the third component $\rR_F^*(H)$ is a classifying space for the functor $K^1$.
-The same holds for the subspace $\rR\sa_K(H)$ of operators with compact resolvent: it has three components; two of them, $\rR_K^-(H)$ and $\rR_K^+(H)$ are contractible, while the third component $\rR_K^*(H)$ is a classifying space for the functor $K^1$.
-The natural embedding $\BF\sa(H)\hookto\rR_F\sa(H)$ is a homotopy equivalence \cite[Theorem 5.10]{Le}, and the bounded transform $\f\colon\rR_F\sa(H)\hookto\Bsa_F(H)$ is a homotopy inverse to it.
-Both maps preserve division of the spaces into the three connected components.
+Similarly to the bounded case, the space $\rR\sa_F$ of regular self-adjoint Fredholm operators equipped with the \emph{Riesz} topology has three connected components; two of them, $\rR_F^+$ and $\rR_F^-$, are contractible, while the third component $\rR\st_F$ is a classifying space for the functor $K^1$.
+The same holds for the subspace $\rR\sa_K$ of operators with compact resolvent: it has three components; two of them, $\rR_K^-$ and $\rR_K^+$ are contractible, while the third component $\rR\st_K$ is a classifying space for the functor $K^1$.
+The natural embedding $\BF\sa\hookto\rR_F\sa$ is a homotopy equivalence \cite[Theorem 5.10]{Le} and the bounded transform $\f\colon\rR_F\sa\hookto\Bsa_F$ is homotopy inverse to it.
+In particular, both maps preserve partition of the spaces into the three connected components.

-However, with the \textit{graph} topology the situation changes drastically.
-The space $^g\Rsa_F(H)$ is path connected \cite[Theorem 1.10]{BLP}, as well as $^g\Rsa_K(H)$.
-We show that each of the subspaces $^g\RKm(H)$, $^g\RKp(H)$, and $^g\RK^*(H)$ is dense in $^g\Rsa_K(H)$, see Theorem \ref{thm:dens}.
+However, with the \emph{graph} topology the situation changes drastically.
+The space $^g\Rsa_F$ is path connected \cite[Theorem 1.10]{BLP}, as well as $^g\Rsa_K$.
+We show that each of the subspaces $^g\RKm$, $^g\RKp$, and $^g\RK\st$ is dense in $^g\Rsa_K$, see Theorem \ref{thm:dens}.

-Booss-Bavnbek, Lesch, and Phillips asked in \cite[Remark 1.11]{BLP} whether the two \q{trivial parts}, $\RFm(H)$ and $\RFp(H)$, are contractible in the graph topology.
+Booss-Bavnbek, Lesch, and Phillips asked in \cite[Remark 1.11]{BLP} whether the two \q{trivial parts}, $\RFm$ and $\RFp$, are contractible in the graph topology.
 The following theorem, together with Theorem \ref{thm:K1} below, gives a negative answer to this question and shows that each of these subspaces is a classifying space for the functor $K^1$.

 \begin{Thm} In the following diagrams, all the embeddings are homotopy equivalences in the graph topology:

 \end{Thm}

 We illustrate this result in Section \ref{sec:ess-pos} by an example of a loop of elliptic boundary conditions for the differential operator $-d^2/dt^2$ on the interval $[0,1]$; the corresponding loop of unbounded self-adjoint operators on $H=L^2[0,1]$ has non-vanishing spectral flow, although all the operators are essentially positive.